Treatment options

 Children

 If your child is diagnosed with ADHD, the psychiatrist may suggest medication to help with his/her symptoms.
-This would be discussed with you in a follow up appointment and then monitored to ensure that the medication prescribed is a good match for your child.
-The psychiatrist will titrate the medication until your child is on a stable dose for a minimum of three months.
+This would be need to be arranged by you with your child’s GP.
+The GP would then need to monitor the medication prescribed to ensure it is a good match for your child.
+The GP would need to titrate the medication until your child is on a stable dose for a minimum of three months.

 Side note There are several medications that help increase concentration and decrease hyperactivity and impulsivity in individuals with ADHD.
 While these medications are highly effective, not all individuals respond to them.